 Tax accountant Mike Bakewell told us, “I admire the stance taken by Facebook, and I only wish more corporate entities agreed to pay amounts of tax they’ve arbitrarily announced as ‘fair’.
 It would make my job a lot easier for a start.

 “Maybe this is a turning point and the corporations are finally becoming socially responsible businesses?
 What?
 Why are you all laughing at me?”

 The move has been welcomed by the Chancellor George Osborne as it means he doesn’t have to do anything.

-Starbucks released a statement on their tax plans, announcing: “We have listened to our customers – mainly as they shouted obscenities at us through our empty doorways – and Starbucks would like to go on record as saying we will be paying some tax for the next two years.”
+Facebook released a statement on their tax plans, announcing: “We have listened to our users – mainly as they screamed obscenities at us on our comment threads – and Facebook would like to go on record as saying we will be paying some tax for the next two years.

 “So can you all move along now and click on some more ads.”